This Pineapple Salsa Recipe is fresh and sweet, making it perfect for adding a burst of flavor to tacos, meats, or simply enjoying with chips.

 How To Make Pineapple Salsa

-- Prep: Dice the pineapple, red pepper, jalapeño, and red onion into similar sized small pieces.
-Finely chop the cilantro.
+- Prep: Dice the pineapple, pepper, jalapeño, and onion into similar sizes.
+Chop cilantro.

-- Season: Add lime juice, lime zest, ground cumin, and sea salt.
+- Season: Add lime and zest, cumin, and salt.
 Mix gently.
-Taste as you go to find the right balance of flavors.
+Taste as you go.

 Quick Tip